-The mkdirs.sh script, which resides in \$SDP/Server/Unix/setup, sets up the basic directory structure used by the SDP.
+The mkdirs.sh script executed above resides in \$SDP/Server/Unix/setup.
+It sets up the basic directory structure used by the SDP.
 Carefully review the header of this script before running it, and adjust the values of the variables near the top of the script as required.
-The important parameters are as follows:
+The important parameters are:

-Parameter Description

-MD Name of the metadata volume

-DD Name of the depotdata volume

-LG Name of the logs volume

-OSUSER Operating system user that will run the Perforce instance

-OSGROUP Operating system group that OSUSER belongs to

-SDP Path to SDP distribution file tree

-CASESENSITIVE Indicates if server has special case sensitivity settings

-Parameter Description CLUSTER Indicates if server is running in cluster P4ADMINPASS Password to use for Perforce superuser account P4SERVICEPASS Service User's password for replication P4DNSNAME Fully qualified DNS name of the Perforce master server machine
+Parameter Description MD Name of the metadata volume DD Name of the depotdata volume LG Name of the logs volume ADMINUSER P4USER value of a Perforce super user that operates SDP scripts, typically perforce or p4admin.
+OSUSER Operating system user that will run the Perforce instance, typically perforce.
+OSGROUP Operating system group that OSUSER belongs to, typically perforce.
+SDP Path to SDP distribution file tree CASESENSITIVE Indicates if server has special case sensitivity settings CLUSTER Indicates if server is running in cluster P4ADMINPASS Password to use for Perforce superuser account P4SERVICEPASS Service User's password for replication P4DNSNAME Fully qualified DNS name of the Perforce master server machine